What is Thick Water?

 How thick is thick water?

-Thick water comes in 4 thickness levels, according to the International Dysphagia Diet Standardisation Initiative (IDDSI).
+Thick water comes in 5 thickness levels, according to the International Dysphagia Diet Standardisation Initiative (IDDSI).
 Each level represents a specific amount of thickness.
+A speech-language pathologist or physician will prescribe the level that is right for the individual.

 IDDSI has a few simple, easy tests that ensure the thick water is precisely the thickness that works best for the specific person.
 Another benefit is that the IDDSI tests are accomplished relatively quickly and inexpensively at home.
 Watch how simple it is to conduct the IDDSI flow test designed to measure the thickness of the water.